napari/napari/docs/guides/contexts_expressions.md

 module, see https://greentreesnakes.readthedocs.io.
 ```

-A string expression can be converted to a napari expression with
+A string expression can be converted to a napari `Expr` object with the
-`parse_expression`:
+`parse_expression` function:

 ```python
 In [6]: from napari.utils.context import parse_expression